Thursday, September 26, 2013

-Today is the memorial of St. Vincent de Paul, the 17th century French priest known for his apostolic work among the poor and marginalized.
+On September 27th the Catholic Church remembers Saint Vincent de Paul, the French, 17th century priest known as the patron of Catholic charities for his apostolic work among the poor and marginalized.

 Born to a poor family in Pouy in the soutwest of France in 1581, Vincent was an intellectually gifted youth who began his theological studies at the age of 15 and was ordained at the age of 20.